derekwang99/DH110-DEREKWANG/web_documentation.md

 ## Conclusion & Reflection

-Ultimately, designing for accessibility helps everyone use a product better.
+This project took quite a lot of independent research, especially when it came to actually prototyping, but I found the whole process to be quite interesting and very meaningful.
+I found it very satisfying to see that each decision I made when it came to functionality or interface design was indeed motivated by a real concern for the user.
+It is through this project that I realize that designing for accessibility helps everyone use a product better--everyone benefits from improved readability and guided product usage.